 Mullein: one medium handful of dried leaves and flowers.
 Lovely, fuzzy mullein.
 It is wonderful for lung complaints, and also has very slight sedative properties.
 It is mucilaginous, and yet also an astringent, which helps with the moist lung tissues.

 Catnip: one large handful of dried catnip flowers and leaves.
 Catnip leaves and flowers are quite good at helping with coughs and colds, as it increases sweating without raising the body temperature any higher.
 I love catnip enough that I’ve written up a profile: Let’s Talk About: Catnip

 Mint: one medium handful of dried herb.
-Whether it is peppermint, spearmint, or the unknown wild mint that grows in my yard, the fresh and clean scent and flavor of mint is heartening to the spirit as well as soothing to the sinus.
+Whether it is peppermint, spearmint, or the unknown wild mint variety that grows in my yard, the fresh and clean scent and flavor of mint are heartening to the spirit as well as soothing to the sinus.
 Stick your nose over a cup of mint tea and breathe deeply – feel the sinuses respond.
 (More about mint!)